Robert Kilroy-Silk: We owe Arabs nothing

 The BBC cancelled the Kilroy show in January 2004 after an opinion article, entitled "We owe Arabs nothing", by Kilroy-Silk was published in the Sunday Express on 4 January 2004.
 The article had first been published in April 2003 by the same paper and 'republished in error' according to Kilroy-Silk.
 It did not attract much national attention when first published.
 According to Faisal Bodi, a columnist for The Guardian, the reaction at its second publication was a measure of "the increasing organisation of the Muslim community".
 Bodi added:

 Kilroy-Silk's suspension was precipitated by a flurry of web messages and emails circulated by various Muslim organisations notifying people of the outrage.
 The circulars from the Muslim Public Affairs Committee, the Muslim Council of Britain, the Islamic Human Rights Commission and the Islamic Affairs Central Network, to mention a few, were focused, informative and, above all, empowering.
 They contained a chronology of Kilroyisms, names and contacts of editors at the BBC and the Sunday Express, and instructions on how to make complaints.
 In the end, the BBC was left with little choice.

-The article was strongly criticised by the Commission for Racial Equality, whose head, Trevor Phillips, said that the affair could have a "hugely unhelpful" effect.
 Bodi wrote that Kilroy-Silk should be prosecuted for incitement to racial hatred.
 He said that Kilroy-Silk had also written statements critical of Muslims in 1989, during the Salman Rushdie affair, and in a 1995 article in the Daily Express.
+The article was also strongly criticised by the Commission for Racial Equality, whose head, Trevor Phillips, said that the affair could have a "hugely unhelpful" effect.

 By contrast, Ibrahim Nawar, the head of Arab Press Freedom Watch, came out in support of Kilroy-Silk in a Daily Telegraph article.
 He said the politician was "an advocate of freedom of expression" and that he agreed with much of what Kilroy-Silk had said about Arab regimes.

 A spokeswoman for Kilroy-Silk told The Observer, "He is not a racist at all – he employs a black driver", a quote which is sometimes incorrectly attributed to Kilroy-Silk.

-Have I Got News for You

-Kilroy-Silk appeared as a guest on Have I Got News for You on 30 April 2004.
-There was a heated exchange between him and his teammate Paul Merton, in which Merton repeatedly implored Kilroy-Silk to "shut the fuck up".
-This was edited out of the televised episode but a clip from the recording appeared on social media some years later.